A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The Trump Administration has begun granting work requirements in some of these states, although CMS Administrator, Seema Verma clarified in May 2018 that these states would have to clearly demonstrate how they plan to avoid situations in which people lose access to Medicaid as a result of the work requirement, and yet also do not have access to premium subsidies in the exchange.

-Non-expansion states with approved work requirement waivers that have since been withdrawn by HHS
+Non-expansion states with approved work requirement waivers (largely withdrawn by the Biden administration)

-Two non-expansion states have been granted federal approval to implement Medicaid work requirements for their existing Medicaid populations:
+Three non-expansion states were granted federal approval to implement Medicaid work requirements for their existing Medicaid populations, or for a newly-eligible population:

 • South Carolina (approved in late 2019, delayed by the state due to COVID, then approval officially withdrawn by HHS in August 2021) — 80 hours per week.
 The state delayed implementation until after the COVID emergency period ends, but had asked the Biden administration to allow it to proceed after that.
 That request was not granted.